Three Marines, including one from Madison area, died of carbon monoxide poisoning

-Autopsies Wednesday morning determined that three Marines found in a car Sunday in North Carolina died from carbon monoxide poisoning, according to Pender County Sheriff Alan Cutler.
+Autopsies Wednesday morning determined that three Marines found unresponsive in a car Sunday morning in North Carolina — including one from the Madison area — died from carbon monoxide poisoning, according to Pender County Sheriff Alan Cutler.

-Among the Marines killed was Lance Cpl.
-Tanner Kaltenberg, 19.
 Lance Cpl.
-Kaltenberg was from the Madison area, a graduate of Verona Area High School.
+Tanner J. Kaltenberg, 19, a Verona High School graduate, was found dead in a privately owned Lexus sedan in the parking lot of a Speedway gas station in Hampstead along with Lance Cpls.
+Merax C. Dockery, 23, of Pottawatomie, Oklahoma, and Ivan R. Garcia, 23, of Naples, Florida.

-On Sunday morning, dispatchers received a call regarding a missing person at a Speedway Convenience Store in Hampstead.
-The caller indicated that her son, a Marine, had been stationed at Camp Lejeune and hadn't shown up for a flight to Oklahoma on Saturday night.
-According to a Pender County spokesperson, the caller had tracked her son's location through his phone, and asked that deputies check the area.
+Hampstead is about 30 miles southwest of Camp Lejeune, where all three had been stationed, and just north of Wilmington on the Atlantic coast.
+The three were motor vehicle operators with the Combat Logistics Battalion 2, Combat Logistics Regiment 2 and 2nd Marine Logistics Group.

 People are also reading…